 To admit to our adult program, we will first have you see one of our therapists for an assessment.
 After we meet you, we will then assign you to a therapist.
 Pre treatment for DBT consists of four sessions, and by the fourth session, we ask you to commit to our program, and we commit to you in return.
 (You don’t just sign our contract, we sign a contract committing to you as well!).
-There is an initial six month commitment to our program, and after that it is month to month.
+There is an initial six month commitment to our program, and after that you can extend by 3 or 6 months at a time.
 This is because it takes six months to get through the skills one time.
 Research shows that DBT is most effective if done for 12-24 months total, and we think six months can give you and us a good idea of if DBT is working for you.
 All adults in our program are in individual therapy, skills class (we can do these individually if there is a scheduling conflict, and we sometimes do them in addition to group as well), and have access to 24/7 skills coaching with either 2 or 3 therapists.

 DBT for Adolescents (DBT-A)

 DBT is appropriate for many adolescents, and our program can help when adolescents are feeling overwhelmed by their emotions and are struggling to cope with the world around them.
 DBT has been clinically proven to be effective in adolescents with Borderline and related personality disorders, as well as a range of other mental health issues.
 Our program also works with parents, who sometimes don’t know where to turn for help.